 This method involves eating or drinking cannabis via oral tinctures, capsules, oils or edible products.

 There are a variety of other ways to consume cannabis.
-Currently, the Dutch Cannabis Dispensary does not sell items in these categories.
+Currently, the Dutch Cannabis Extracts shop does not sell items in these categories.

 Juicing: Fresh cannabis flowers can be used to make a juice.
 You would still ingest the plant’s cannabinoids, vitamins and minerals through this method.
 However, because the cannabis has not been heated in the process of making the juice, the compounds will not be activated or produce any intoxicating effect.